 Inform Companies House of any changes

-Companies house has to be informed of any changes to the company’s registered address to where formal communications are sent.
-This includes ensuring these details are accurate on any company stationery, websites, order forms, emails etc.
+Companies House must be informed of any changes to the company’s registered address, to which formal communications are sent.
+This includes ensuring these details are accurate on company stationery, websites, order forms, emails, and other materials.

-The secretary must also tell Companies House about appointments and resignation of directors, changes to directors’ addresses, and any changes to the company’s share capital and/or allotments.
+The secretary must also tell Companies House about appointments and resignations of directors, changes to directors’ addresses, and any changes to the company’s share capital and/or allotments.

 Securing company documents